mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ### Deleting a cloud provider

-When attempting to delete a cloud provider Kommander will first verify if any existing managed clusters were created using the provider.
+When attempting to delete a cloud provider Kommander first verifies if any existing managed clusters were created using the provider.
 The cloud provider cannot be deleted until all clusters created with the cloud provider have been deleted.
 This is to ensure Kommander has access to your cloud provider to remove all resources created for a managed cluster.

 [aws_credentials]: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html